 Start Discovering Your Net Liquidation Value Today

 Deciding that your business must liquidate is never easy.
 However, we can make things a little bit easier for you.
 When you work with The Turning Group, your vision comes first, and we’re here to help you achieve it.
 Our full-service business liquidation value model means that we have the expertise, skills, and resources to help you assess all of your options.
 This includes an initial consultation where we will discuss your objectives, analyze your financial situation, and determine if liquidation is right for you.
-Once we have completed the process, you will be able to fully understand the fair liquidation value of your company’s assets so you can make an informed decision.
+Once we have completed the process, you will be able to fully understand the fair liquidation value of your company’s assets, as well as asset protection laws, so you can make an informed decision.
 Contact us today by calling 305-640-5754 or using our online contact form to get started.

 If your business is facing bankruptcy proceedings, The Turning Group can help you find a solution to keep you on your feet.
 Based in Doral, Florida in the Greater Miami Area, we offer comprehensive bankruptcy alternative and liquidation services to clients throughout the state of Florida.
 Contact us today at 305-640-5754 or fill out the form below so we can begin to steer you toward success.